MycroftAI/ZZZ-RETIRED-mycroft-core-documentation/user/pages/03.skill.creation/docs.md

 ```

 #### initialize
 This is where you should load all of the files in the directory and build each intent you want to create.
+Note that if you want to use regex in your skill, you must also call the inherited method `self.load_regex_files(path)`
 For the Hello World skill, this looks like
 ```python
 def initialize(self):